-PRINCIPLES OF ORIENTATION AND MOBILITY FOR THE 345.
+PRINCIPLES OF ORIENTATION AND MOBILITY FOR THE BLIND.

-BLIND.
 Three hours credit.

 Independence in exploration of the environment as a life need.
-Technical and the second secon nique in developing orientation skills; pre-cane mobility instruction.
+Technique in developing orientation skills; pre-cane mobility instruction.
 Philosophy and history of cane instruction, guide dogs, and other methods of travel.
 Current programs reviewed.
 Observation of special orientors working with children.
 Students will gain experience in traveling independently with cane.